-Lavaş is a thin flat bread, which is generally fermented, traditionally cooked in tandoor or sheet, which is common in the kitchens of the regions surrounding the South Caucasus, Western Asia and the Caspian Sea.
-It is very simple to make lavasi from the meats and kebabs that make the most beautiful foods at home!
-And the flavor of restaurants and restaurants.
+Lavash is a thin flat bread, usually leavened, traditionally baked in a tandoor or on a sheet metal, common in the cuisines of the Southern Caucasus, Western Asia, and the regions surrounding the Caspian Sea.
+It is very simple to make lavash, which is one of the complementary foods that best complements home-cooked meats and kebabs!
+As well as the taste in eateries and restaurants.
 Enjoy your meal!

 Put yogurt, yeast, sugar, olive oil and salt in a deep mixing bowl.
 Add lukewarm water.